sreeganeshji/Project-Manager/README.md

 * Below, the notification presents all the events that you follow.
 <image src="https://raw.githubusercontent.com/sreeganeshji/Project-Manager/master/Illustrations/userhome.jpg" width=2200>

+# Frameworks used
+* The web framework used is [Django](https://www.djangoproject.com).
-Implemented with the [Django Activity Stream](https://django-activity-stream.readthedocs.io/en/latest/) framework.
+* Notification system was implemented using [Django Activity Stream](https://django-activity-stream.readthedocs.io/en/latest/) framework.
-* Secure authentication supported by the [Django allauth](https://github.com/pennersr/django-allauth) framework.
+* Authentication system was supported by the [Django allauth](https://github.com/pennersr/django-allauth) framework.
+* REST framework endpoints were implemented using the [Django-Restframework](https://www.django-rest-framework.org/api-guide/permissions/).